go-carrot/surf/README.md

 `drudge.PqWorker` is written on top of [github.com/lib/pq](https://github.com/lib/pq).
 This provides high level PostgreSQL CRUD operations to your models.

+## Acknowledgements

+Thanks to [@roideuniverse](https://github.com/roideuniverse) for some early guidance that ultimately lead into the creation of this library.

 ## License

 [MIT](LICENSE.md)